JorgeNachtigall/justify-text-haskell/README.md

 # justify-text-haskell

-An Haskell implementation of the Justify Text Function for the Function Programming discipline.
+An Haskell implementation of the Justify Text Function for the Functional Programming discipline.

 Input: